 You are not alone: all of your climate emotions are normal and valid.
 "Despair and fear are not inherently bad.
 Hope and optimism are not inherently good."

-Get a journal to help you process your climate emotions and to express gratitude, whether it's writing, painting or drawing (click here for our creative art therapy guide).
+Get a journal to help you process your climate emotions and to express gratitude, such as writing, painting or drawing (click here for our creative art therapy guide).

 Notice and slow down your breathing.
-Slowly inhale and slowly exhale..
+Slowly inhale and slowly exhale.
 Start with a minute and gradually add more time each day.
 Get more breathing tips here.